What are CE and PE in the Stock Market?

 Rewards of Trading CE and PE Options

-1. Flexibility: When it comes to investing methods, options contracts provide investors a great deal of freedom.
+1. Flexibility: When it comes to investing methods, options contracts provide investors with a great deal of freedom.
 Options contracts are a tool that investors may use to speculate on market movements or to protect against possible losses.

 3. Diversification: Options contracts can help diversify portfolios by exposing investors to a range of assets and investing approaches.